joyeusenoelle/GuideToMastodon/README.md

 ## Why can't I quote someone's toot, like a quote-tweet?

-Like search, it's an anti-harassment feature.
+:bangbang: Like search, it's an anti-harassment feature.
 If you want to reply to someone's toot, you have to actually reply to it; you can't just broadcast it to your followers with a snarky comment.

 *(Don't try to get around this by screencapping toots and attaching them as images.
 You **can** do it, but the Mastodon community tends to frown on it and you'll get a bad reputation pretty quickly if you keep it up.)*